 - 1) You must have a Master's Degree. - 2) You must have completed your Comprehensive Exams (specialty comps, EPPP, and JPE at the required level). - 3) You Must Complete 72 Hours: For graduation the department requires 72 hours completed but the clinical program and APA requirements well exceeds this requirement. - 4) Enrollment in Dissertation Hours: PSYC 8399 is required.
-Once you have begun taking dissertation hours, you must remain continuously enrolled in one of these courses until the dissertation is completed and approved.
+Once you have begun taking dissertation hours, you must remain continuously enrolled (during Fall and Spring semesters) in one of these courses until the dissertation is completed and approved.
 The continuous enrollment policy DOES NOT include summer.
 A maximum of 12 dissertation hours, may be used toward the degree.
 Students may enroll in fewer than 12 dissertation hours (but at least 6) if dissertation is completed before that time and student has enough hours to complete the Ph.D.
-If a student enrolls in more than 12 hours, the additional hours will remain in "IP" status, even on the final transcript.
+If a student enrolls in more than 12 hours, the additional courses will be graded as S or U (Satisfactory or Unsatisfactory).
 Only in the very unusual case that a student needs more than 3 hours in a given semester, should they sign up for 8699 (6 credit hrs) or 8999 (9 credit hours).